aaccurso/aaccurso.github.io/_posts/2017-07-01-my-react-app.md

 You can find out how to do it in [this commit](https://github.com/aaccurso/create-react-app/commit/f31e9c8db2988e8722396ceabc22012f51c0d19a).

-There are other reasons for having to modify `react-scripts` like __supporting SASS__ ([implemented in this commit](https://github.com/aaccurso/create-react-app/commit/e7a9707d85bd88a3f460e5b62661357e331fccae)) or integrating a library like PIXI.js.
+There are other reasons for having to modify `react-scripts`, like __supporting SASS__ ([implemented in this commit](https://github.com/aaccurso/create-react-app/commit/e7a9707d85bd88a3f460e5b62661357e331fccae)) or integrating a library like PIXI.js.

 I'd love to hear more examples in the comments section.